RobertoRoos/sawIntuitiveResearchKitWiki/Timeline.md

 # Timeline

 The dVRK controllers have been built in batches as the community grew over the years.
+You can locate all these sites on the [dVRK Google Map](https://mapsengine.google.com/map/embed?mid=z14AfgTT1a9w.ktOc3SMAsVF4).

 | Hardware batch | Year | University | PIs |
 | -------------- | ---- | ---------- | ------|